 Because of the associated risks, jumbo mortgage loans tend to carry slightly higher mortgage rates, although not necessarily by that much.
 The difference may only be .25% – .50% higher, or borrowers may just lose out on any lender credit offered for a conforming loan amount.

-Borrowers may even be able to find zero-down jumbo mortgages without a problem.
-Most lenders these days can provide 100% financing on deals up to around $1.5 million.
+However, it is much more difficult for borrowers to find zero-down jumbo mortgages post-crisis.
+Most lenders back in the early 2000s could provide 100% financing on deals up to around $1.5 million!

 Super Jumbo Loans

 While there might be some argument, a true “super jumbo loan” is any loan amount above $650,000, ranging up to $20 million or higher.

 This term is probably used incorrectly on a daily basis, depending on the state in which the overzealous loan officer resides.
 I suppose it’s all relative.